StackVista/stackstate-docs/stackpacks/integrations/opentelemetry/manual-instrumentation/code-examples.md

 - `service.identifier`
 - `resource.name`

-***The most important part to remember is*** that the StackState Agent only accept the data in a [Protobuf Format](https://developers.google.com/protocol-buffers), Our examples below will use this format but if you do attempt to write something from scratch remember that this is a requirement.
+***The most important part to remember is*** that the StackState Agent only accepts the data in a [Protobuf Format](https://developers.google.com/protocol-buffers), Our examples below will use this format.
+If you try to write something yourself from scratch, remember that this is a requirement.

 In this NodeJs / Javascript example, The protobuf module responsible for handling Protobuf is the following line: